-\autoref{table:month_efficient} illustrates the details from March to August, including the number of efficient and inefficient blocks and their proportion out of the 636{,}981 blocks containing type-3 transactions.
-We find that 196,090 blocks are inefficient, which is approximately 29.48\%.
+We refer to the block that contains transactions that have not reached the maximum priority fee as an \emph{inefficient block}. \autoref{table:month_efficient} illustrates the details from March to August, including the number of efficient and inefficient blocks and their proportion out of the 636{,}981 blocks containing type-3 transactions.
+We find that 196,090 blocks are inefficient, covering 29.48\% of all blocks.
 Encouragingly, the percentage of inefficient blocks dropped from 55.56\% immediately after EIP-4844 to 15.48\% by August, indicating a trend toward a more efficient block building market.
-However, 15.48\% remains a non-negligible share, underscoring that there is still considerable room for improvement. ~\autoref{fig:efficient_proportion_bar} shows the ratio of efficient blocks among major builders during the same period.
+However, 15.48\% remains a non-negligible share, underscoring that there is still considerable room for improvement.

+\autoref{fig:efficient_proportion_bar} shows the ratio of efficient blocks among major builders during the same period.
 The y-axis shows the proportion of efficient and inefficient blocks.
-Beaverbuild has a market share of almost 50\%, and is the most efficient compared to other builders.
-In contrast, non-specialist builders, vanilla builders who do not specialize in block construction, have nearly 30\% more inefficient blocks than beaverbuild, and more than half of the blocks they construct are inefficient.
+Beaverbuild has a market share of almost 50\%, and is the most efficient builder compared to other builders.
+In contrast, non-specialist builders, Vanilla builders who do not specialize in block construction, have nearly 30\% more inefficient blocks than beaverbuild, and more than half of the blocks they construct are inefficient.